 The Student Programme is the primary focus of the GFG Foundation in Australia.

 The programme helps and supports young people in the communities in which we have a substantial presence.
-We look to give students in Years 9 and 10 an opportunity to learn outside the school constraints of timetable and curriculum by helping them understand the world of technology, engineering, maths and science and how it relates to business and industry in their own community.
+We look to give students an opportunity to learn outside the school constraints of timetable and curriculum by helping them understand the world of technology, engineering, maths and science and how it relates to business in their own community.

 We are very proud to announce two key partners in 2020, that will enable the Student Programme to build on the success we had with the pilot last year.
 They are the CSIRO and Prince’s Trust Australia.